Husky110/stable-diffusion-webui-docker/README.md

 ## Changes to the original Repo and improvements
 - General:
-  - The docker-compose.yaml file is less elegant, but way better manageable.
+  - The docker-compose.yaml file is less elegant, but implemented in a way that it can leverage the .env-file.
-  - All direct-bind-mounts have been removed for volume-mounts.
+  - All direct-bind-mounts have been reworked to be completely customizable.
     - That process required some additional downloads in the download-container.
-  - All containers are set to run as user 1000:1000 to accommodate the change from direct bind-mounts to volumes.
+  - All containers are set to run as user 1000:1000 to accommodate the change in the bind-mounts.
 - A1111-SD-Webui:
   - The config-builder has been replaced with a working default-config.
-  - Clearing up all temp-images on container-start
+  - All temp-images will be removed on the start of the container.
+This prevents a stacking-affect over time.
+Just restart the container once in a while.
   - A1111 removed some vital settings from the main-ui to the Settings-Tab making them invisible.
 The following settings have been returned to the main-ui:
     - Restore Faces (txt2img/img2img)
     - Random-Source for seed (txt2img/img2img) -> set to CPU to make seeds more hardware-stable (see https://github.com/comfyanonymous/ComfyUI/discussions/118)
     - CLIP set last layer aka "CLIP-SKIP" (txt2img/img2img)
-  - The initial setup comes with some widely-used extensions preinstalled
+  - The initial setup comes with some widely-used extensions preinstalled (can be deactivated in the .env-file)
     - Regional Prompter (see https://github.com/hako-mikan/sd-webui-regional-prompter)
     - TiledVAE (see https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111)
     - ControlNet (see https://github.com/Mikubill/sd-webui-controlnet)